blbadger/blbadger.github.io/neural-networks.md

         return final_output

 ```
-Now the model may be initialized
+Now the class `DeepNetwork` can be instantiated as the object `model`

 ```
 model = DeepNetwork()
 ```

-which gives a network architecture that may be represented graphically as
+`model` is now a network architecture that may be represented graphically as

 ![neural network architecture]({{https://blbadger.github.io}}/neural_networks/neural_network.png)